 - 3.26 South Tyneside's Green Belt forms part of the wider Tyne and Wear Green Belt and covers around 33% of the Borough.
-The NPPF sets out the purposes of Green Belt within paragraph 134 as: - To check the unrestricted sprawl of large built up areas; - To prevent neighbouring towns merging into one another; - To assist in safeguarding the countryside from encroachment; - To preserve the setting and special character of historic towns; and - To assist in urban regeneration, be encouraging the recycling of derelict and other urban land. - 3.27 The NPPF makes provision for exceptions to development in the Green Belt in paragraphs 145 146.
+The NPPF sets out the purposes of Green Belt within paragraph 143 as: - To check the unrestricted sprawl of large built up areas; - To prevent neighbouring towns merging into one another; - To assist in safeguarding the countryside from encroachment; - To preserve the setting and special character of historic towns; and - To assist in urban regeneration, be encouraging the recycling of derelict and other urban land. - 3.27 The NPPF makes provision for exceptions to development in the Green Belt.
 Engineering operations are listed as appropriate, providing they preserve the Green Belt's openness and do not conflict with the purposes of including land within it.
-The NPPF further goes on to state in paragraph 147 that elements of many renewable energy projects will comprise inappropriate development.
-However, in such cases developers will need to demonstrate very special circumstances if projects are to proceed, including the wider environmental benefits associated with increased production of energy from renewable sources. - 3.28 Given the requirement of Local and Neighbourhood Plans to identify suitable areas for wind energy development, and the NPPF's requirement for developer's to demonstrate the very special circumstances for renewable energy schemes in the Green Belt, it is considered appropriate to exclude Green Belt from the constraints mapping, to enable full analysis of the potential suitable areas for wind energy developments in the Borough.
-This approach will allow developers to demonstrate the very special circumstances for renewable energy projects in the Green Belt and assess the cumulative impacts of the proposed development on a case by case basis, when submitting a wind energy planning application.
+The NPPF further goes on to state that elements of many renewable energy projects will comprise inappropriate development.
+However, in such cases developers will need to demonstrate very special circumstances if projects are to proceed, including the wider environmental benefits associated with increased production of energy from renewable sources. - 3.28 Given that wind turbine development could have a harmful effect on the Green Belt, it was considered appropriate to include Green Belt as a constraint.
+Any proposals for wind turbine development would have to demonstrate very special circumstances as outlined in the NPPF.